eadogan/dvsa-test-finder/README.md

 - *Java*
 - *Spring Boot*
 - *maven*
+- *selenium*
 - *JUnit*
-- *selenium*

-The project is organized as a *maven* project and in order to compile, test and create a package *maven* is used.
+The project is organized as a *maven* project and in order to compile","test and create a package *maven* is used.

 ### Building the application